occlum/occlum/demos/embedded_mode/README.md

 program inside the enclave.

 The trusted program is under `trusted_memcpy_bench/`.
-Running upon Occlum, this program is given an untrusted buffer outside the enclave and measures the I/O throughput achieved by repeatedly `memcpy` from it.
+Running upon Occlum, this program is given an untrusted buffer outside the enclave and measures the memory throughput achieved by repeatedly `memcpy`ing.

-The untrusted component is under `bench_driver/`, which is a normal Linux program except that is linked with the Occlum PAL library and uses Occlum PAL APIS to load and execute `trusted_memcpy_bench` program.
+The untrusted component is under `bench_driver/`, which is a normal Linux program except that is linked with the Occlum PAL library and uses Occlum PAL APIs to load and execute `trusted_memcpy_bench` program.
 The untrusted buffer required by `trusted_memcpy_bench` is prepared by `bench_driver`.

 ## How to Build and Run